mpcavalini/vitura-senior-dotnet-assesment-08-2025/README.md

-# Senior .NET Take-Home Task
+# Vitura Senior .NET Assessment - Q1 2025

 ## Overview
 Build a single API endpoint that lists pharmacy orders with filtering, sorting, pagination, and one business rule.
+The solution should reflect standard ASP.NET Core practices with controllers, models, and DTOs.
 Keep setup minimal and focus on senior-level judgement.

-⏱️ Timebox: Aim for under three hours.
+Timebox: Aim for under three hours.
 Stop at three hours and note what remains.

 ## What You Will Build
 - .NET 8 Web API with one endpoint: `GET /orders`
-- In-memory data source loaded from `sample-orders.json`
+- Orders loaded from `sample-orders.json` into memory at startup (no database)

 ## Dataset
-Use the provided `sample-orders.json` with 1,000 realistic orders across 50 pharmacies.
+Use the provided [`sample-orders.json`](https://github.com/mjkearns/vitura-senior-dotnet-assesment-08-2025/blob/main/sample-orders.json) with 1,000 realistic orders across 50 pharmacies.
 Load it in memory at startup.
 Do not add a database.

 ## Functional Requirements
 - **Endpoint:** `GET /orders`
+- **Structure:**
+  - Use a controller (`OrdersController`)
+  - Create a model (`Order`) that maps the dataset
+  - Create a DTO (`OrderResponseDto`) for the API response
 - **Query parameters:**
   - `pharmacyId` string, optional
   - `status` repeatable, optional (eg: `status=Pending&status=Shipped`)